 Refractive Surgery Considerations ► Refractive Surgery Considerations ▼

-Prevent Blindness America takes no position regarding the appropriateness or recommendation of refractive surgery for any given patient or under any given circumstances.
+Prevent Blindness takes no position regarding the appropriateness or recommendation of refractive surgery for any given patient or under any given circumstances.

 Refractive surgery can offer a permanent alternative to glasses or contact lenses to many people with common vision problems.
 People with nearsightedness or astigmatism can benefit from the currently available forms of refractive surgery.
 Those with farsightedness may have to wait for new or refined refractive surgeries to arrive.